-Fluorescent light are fine for the vegetative state and the flowering period.
-When your plant is in the vegetative state, you will use cool, white fluorescent lights and when it reaches the flowering state, use warm, white fluorescent lamps.
+Fluorescent light is fine for the vegetative state and the flowering period.
+When your plant is in the vegetative state, you will use cool, white fluorescent lights and when it reaches the flowering state, use warm white fluorescent lamps.
 HPS light is good for generating flowers when the plant is in the flowering stage.

 Flowering problems and solutions